Ipswich

 feature, easily overlooked, is the 'Ferry' labelled on a dotted line

-across New Cut between the end of Bath Street and the Island;
+across New Cut between The Griffin Inn atthe end of Bath Street and the

 presumably one could walk down to Stoke Quay from Over Stoke, get the

-ferry onto the fromer Promenade where the Umbrella shelter once stood,
+Griffin Ferry onto the former Promenade where the Umbrella shelter once

 across the small spit of land, over the swing bridge on the lock and